ngs-docs/2021-GGG298/Week10-advanced_intro_UNIX_and_integration/README.md

 cd data/MiSeq
 ```

+Go ahead and look at what is in our current directory by using the `ls` command.

 For our first task, let's pretend that we want to rename all of the fastq files to be `.fq` files instead (this is a surprisingly useful specific skill, even if you can't immediately think of why you would want to do that!).
-Here, we get to use two of my favorite commands - 'for' and 'basename'.
+Here, we get to use two of my favorite commands - `for` and `basename`.

 `for` lets you do something to every file in a list.
 To see it in action: